Sydney McCall Patel

 EMBRACING THE DARK TO FIND THE LIGHT

-The unexpected part of having our baby was that when we welcomed him, we also welcomed a new existential paradigm into our lives.
+The unexpected part of having our baby was that when we welcomed him into our home in Marin county, we also welcomed a new existential paradigm into our lives.
 With his birth entered a keen awareness of the fragility of our corporal bodies and this precious life.
 On almost a daily basis thoughts of death made their way to the foreground of our minds as we went about our tasks.
 And at night we found ourselves compulsively checking to see if our newborn was still breathing.
 Suddenly, the life of our little family of three felt excruciatingly vulnerable.
 We look at pictures of the couple we were before he was born and see a much lighter version of ourselves.

 Parenthood can feel like a painful jolt into life’s liminal reality for those who are expecting to only feel more light.
 And our mainstream societal narrative doesn’t prepare us for the profound internal shifts we inevitably experience as parents.
 It’s not that such shifts are in any way bad, they are deepening, and at a primal level can make us more alert and tender parents.